 and was named the Best Waterwise Home at the 2009 Master Builders-Bankwest Awards for Housing Excellence.

-The overall project was also awared as a finalist for Enviroment Excellence in the UDIA
+The project was also a finalist in the UDIA Awards for Excellence for Environmental Excellence in 2010.

 Quattro has helped to rejuvenate and re-establish Queens Park as a suburb of choice for a range of residents who not only enjoy the host of amenities and facilities available in the area but have also been able to build affordable homes close to the CBD to suit their lifestyles.